• Skip to main content

 breastmilk pitcher method

 If you are an exclusive pumper your may find that you prefer to use the “pitcher method” for a breastmilk storage idea.
 You would simply combine all the fresh breast milk that you pump in one day and place it all into a large pitcher or mason jar.
 Then, at the end of the day simply prep bottles for the next day and freeze any extra milk.
-This is an easy way to get a stock pile of frozen milk.
+This is an easy way to get a stockpile of frozen milk.

 How to warm milk for a feeding